 .
 (A.S.
 1/20/13)

-P. furcillata looks similar, but it can be distinguished by having (most of) the discal cell of the wing hyaline, and facial grooves pale (whitish to yellowish):
+can look very similar, but it can be distinguished by having (most of) the discal cell of the wing hyaline, and the facial grooves pale (whitish to yellowish):

 The discal cell is entirely dark in P. tibialis